 - You can opt for the scientific five-point scale, which gives employees the opportunity to give a neutral answer.

-It is important to use a validated questionnaire, as then you can be sure that you are asking questions that actually measure what you intend to measure.
-Since the validation of questionnaires requires research and corporate data, many organisations find it more efficient to use a tried set of questions.
+It is important to use a validated employee questionnaire, as then you can be sure that you are asking questions that actually measure what you intend to measure.
+Since the validation of questionnaires requires research and corporate data, many organisations find it more efficient to use a tried set of employee survey questions.
 By doing so, you can then rest assured that you are asking the right questions.

-Some employees will want to say more than the questionnaire allows for.
+Some employees will want to say more than the employee questionnaire allows for.
 To give them this opportunity, you can include open-ended questions.
 The big benefit is that you can gain deeper insights.
 The disadvantage is the extra space required, which makes the questionnaire look and take longer.
 Try to limit the number of open questions; one or two open questions at the end are usually sufficient.